rpradeep02/Caching-strategies/caching tech paper/Caching.md

 > 3.3.1. _Time based eviction._ :

    Time based eviction can be used for keeping the cache in sync with the remote system and also to keep the cache size down.
 Either you have a separate thread running which monitors the cache, or the clean up is done when attempting to read or write a new value to the cache.

 > 3.3.2. _First in, first out_ :

-        when you attempt to insert a new value into the cache, you remove the earliest inserted value to make space for the new one.
+   When you attempt to insert a new value into the cache, you remove the earliest inserted value to make space for the new one.

 > 3.3.3. _First in, last out_ :

    This method is useful if the first stored values are also the ones that are typically accessed the most. its the opposite of FIFO

 > 3.3.4. _Least accessed._ :

    The cache values that have been accessed the least number of times are evicted first, but the cache has to keep track of how many times a given value has been accessed. this technique is used to avoid having re-read and store often read values.
 >
 > 3.3.5. _Least time between access_ :

  This process takes the time between accesses of a value into account.
-When a value is accessed the cache marks the t`ime the value was accessed and increases the access count.
+When a value is accessed the cache marks the time the value was accessed and increases the access count.
 When the value is accessed the next time, the cache increments the access count, and calculates the average time between all accesses.
 Values that were once accessed a lot but fade in popularity will have a dropping average time between accesses.
 Sooner or later the average may drop low enough that the value will be evicted.

 ## _**4. Clustered cache :**_
    A simple write-through cache cannot be used in a cluster of servers because unlike a single serve your application is distributed across a cluster of servers.
 If a write operation is executed on a server the cache on the other servers will know nothing of that write operation.
 In this case we can use either time based expiration or active expiration to make sure that all caches are in sync with the remote system.

 ![title](Images/cluster.png)